 Photos by by Andrea Capello for the ODI.

-Alistair Gentry is a writer and artist or an artist and writer… sometimes other things, too.
+Alistair Gentry (UK) is an artist and writer, amongst other things.
 He lives in the UK, currently in London.
 His work for publication, performance, broadcast and installation is often “subversive” (SFX), at times “startling” (The Independent)…